open/close all folders

-- Chamo from Mahou Sensei Negima! is less of The Obi-Wan and more of a Dirty Old Man in ermine form.
+- Chamo from Mahou Sensei Negima! is more of a Dirty Old Man in ermine form.
 He does a bit of mentoring about a particular aspect of the local magic system (a special form of partnership), but mostly so he can collect a hefty paycheck from somewhere or other every time Negi gets a partner.

 - Ryo-Ohki in Pretty Sammy and Magical Project S.